SNAP Benefits in Tennessee: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your EBT card is simple and works just like a regular debit card.
-At checkout, you just swipe or insert your card into the card reader and enter your private Personal Identification Number (PIN) to complete the purchase.
+At checkout, you will swipe or insert your EBT card into the card reader.
+Then, you will enter your private four-digit Personal Identification Number (PIN) to complete the purchase.
+The amount is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?